Professor David Besanko is IBM Professor of Regulation & Competitive Practices at the Kellogg School of Management at Northwestern University.

 Professor Besanko teaches courses in Microeconomics and Competitive Strategy.
 In 1995, 2010, and 2016, the graduating class at Kellogg awarded Professor Besanko the L.G.
 Lavengood Professor of the Year, the highest teaching honor a faculty member at Kellogg can receive.
 In 2015 Professor Besanko received the Faculty Pioneer Award from the Aspen Institute's Business and Society Program (dubbed the "Oscar of the business school world" by the Financial Times).
 He was a finalist for that award in 2013.
 At the Kellogg School, Professor Besanko has received the Sidney J. Levy Teaching Award (1998, 2000, 2011, 2013), the Chair's Core Teaching Award (1999, 2001, 2003, 2005), and the Faculty Certificate of Impact (2009, 2010, 2011, 2012, 2013, 2015, 2016, 2017, and 2018).

-Professor Besanko research covers topics relating to industry dynamics, competitive strategy, industrial organization, the theory of the firm, and economics of regulation.
+Professor Besanko research covers topics relating to industry dynamics, economics of regulation, and industrial organization.
 He has received grants from the National Science Foundation and from the Citicorp Behavioral Science Research Council to support this research.
 He is a member of the editorial boards of The Journal of Regulatory Economics, Business and Politics and Quantitative Marketing and Economics.
 He has over 50 articles published and forthcoming in leading professional journals in economics and business.
 Among other places, his work has appeared in the American Economic Review, the Quarterly Journal of Economics, the RAND Journal of Economics, the Review of Economic Studies, The Journal of Law and Economics, and Management Science.
 Along with David Dranove, Mark Shanley and Scott Schaefer, Professor Besanko is a co-author of Economics of Strategy, a widely used textbook in MBA courses on strategic management and competitive strategy.
 His textbook Microeconomics with Ron Braeutigam is now in its fifth edition.

 Professor Besanko served as the chair of the Department of Management and Strategy from 1992 through 1996.
 During the academic year 2000-2001, he chaired the search committee to identify the new Kellogg dean.
 From 2001 to 2003, he served as Kellogg's Senior Associate Dean for Curriculum and Teaching, and from 2007 to 2009 he served as Senior Associate Dean for Strategy and Planning.